harrisonaghidi/V-network-security/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

-Load balancing ensures that the application will be highly _____, in addition to restricting _____ to the network.
+Load balancing ensures any traffic that comes into the website are evenly distributed across multiple servers hehind it.
+In addition to restricting direct public access to the network.
-- _TODO: What aspect of security do load balancers protect?
-What is the advantage of a jump box?_
+- Load balancers provides additional security to webservers by provides a website an external IP address that is accessed by the internet.
+The load balancer receives any traffic that comes into the website and distributes it across multiple servers which also could help to mitage DoS attacks.
+One advantage of the Jump box is that It controls access to the other machines "webservers" by allowing connections from specific IP addresses and forwarding to those machines, using ssh key to access the jump box is another advantage.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _____ and system _____.
 - _TODO: What does Filebeat watch for?_